-Well this cherry chocolate mousse cake may just be the most complicated thing I’ve ever done.
+In fact, this cherry chocolate mousse cake may just be the most complicated thing I’ve ever done.
 The technical name for this type of dessert is an entremet cake.
-The truth is I’m not a huge baking fan because it is far too specific.
-However I did fall in love with these types of cakes when I was in Singapore and Alona and I were finding the best dessert places.
+I fell in love with these types of cakes when I was in Singapore and Alona and I were finding the best dessert places.

 What makes this dessert just so complicated is that there are four different components.
 There is the chocolate mousse, the wild cherry gelee, the mirror glaze, and the Earl Grey Victoria sponge.
 And because the cake is all put together you’ll actually have to plan a few days ahead if you want to serve this at your next party.